superduper-io/superduper/README.md

 ## Example use-cases and apps (notebooks)

-The demo notebooks below are examples how to make use of different frameworks, model providers, vector databases, retrieval techniques and so on.
+The notebooks below are examples how to make use of different frameworks, model providers, vector databases, retrieval techniques and so on.

 To learn more about *how* to use SuperDuperDB with your database, please check our [Docs](https://docs.superduperdb.com/) and official [Tutorials](https://docs.superduperdb.com/docs/docs/walkthrough/tutorial_walkthrough).